My 7 Picks For The Best Load Balancing Software

 What G2 users dislike about Cloudflare Application Security and Performance:

 "One concern is increased latency, as your website's traffic passes through their servers, which may result in slightly slower load times.
-Additionally, entrusting Cloudflare with your website's data raises data privacy concerns despite their strong security measures.
-Cloudflare's caching practices can also limit your control over content management, which may lead to unexpected issues with dynamic content.
+Additionally, entrusting Cloudflare with your website's data raises data privacy concerns despite its strong security measures.
+Cloudflare's caching practices can also limit your control over content management, potentially leading to unexpected issues with dynamic content.
 Furthermore, relying on a third-party service like Cloudflare means that any downtime or server-related issues on their part could impact your site's availability.
 However, these drawbacks vary in significance depending on your specific website or business needs."

 - Cloudflare Application Security and Performance Review, Chandra Shekhar T.